kevinaud/dynamic-forms-docs/Welcome file.md

 		  ```

 			- This is called the [Visitor Design Pattern](https://sourcemaking.com/design_patterns/visitor)
-			- Here's what can go wrong if you decided to use a bunch of if statements instead of
+			- Here's what can go wrong if you decided to use a bunch of if statements instead of using a class that implements the Visitor interface
+				- Let's say the View Models were being generated the first way, by using if statements to check the concrete type of each rule.
+				- Someone goes in and Creates a new
 ## Front End

  - The front end consists of two VueJS applications